How to Know If Your Job Is Your Calling

 3. Years Pass Without Growth

 Not career growth — personal growth.
-If your job has not stretched you, taught you, or developed you in years, it might be a holding pattern rather than a calling.
+If your job has not stretched you, taught you, or developed you in years, it may be a holding pattern rather than a calling.

 4. You Cannot See Any Eternal Significance